senpl/Fit-workout-fast/README.md

 Success or fail could be logged and be visible on exercise pager.

 Your streach time could be counted.
 Play sound on streach end.

+Application is open source and source code is on github.

+To suggest improvements or bug report use https://github.com/senpl/Fit-workout-fast/issues

 ## Development